Cherry rhubarb jello is the perfect kid-friendly way to use fresh produce and welcome summer weather.

 The cherries give sweetness and a deep maroon color while the rhubarb gives a hint of tartness.
 It’s the perfect combination.

 Cherry rhubarb jello makes a great finger food lunch addition or snack for kids.
 The fruit provides vitamins while the gelatin provides easy-to-digest protein (Use the code TAKE10 for 10% off your gelatin purchase HERE).

-An added bonus is that cherry rhubarb jello is very allergen friendly.
+An added bonus is that cherry rhubarb jello is very allergy-friendly.
 Not to mention there is no food coloring or artificial flavor (food dyes are connected with behavioral issues).
 So it makes a unique and healthy treat for everyone.

 Are you looking for a dish to pass at your next potluck or picnic?
 Cherry rhubarb jello is just the thing.
 You can make it in advance and both kids and adults will enjoy it.

 Sometimes I even serve this for breakfast.
 My oldest can take her time eating in the morning.
 If we need to get out the door on time jello is great.
 It is soft and easy to chew.

 Don’t forget the really important part – cherry rhubarb jello is so easy to make!
 Just cook, puree, add the gelatin and chill.
 It takes about five minutes of hands on time.
 Who doesn’t love that?!